How to Fade Out Your Image

 Voila!
 That's all it takes to fade out an image.
 When you save this file, you'll want to save it as either a PNG, TIFF, or an Acorn file.
 Whatever you do, don't save it as JPEG since JPEG files don't support transparency, and it'll turn the background white.

 Be sure to also check out the Fade Out Techniques video tutorial.

 This technique uses layer blending to achieve the fade out effect.
 Make a new layer, Layer ▸ New Layer.
 Draw a black to transparent gradient on the new layer.

 Change the blending of the gradient layer to "Destination Out".

-Next, choose the Select ▸ Feather.
-A little window will come up.
+Next, adjust the feather value in the inspector palette.
 The amount you enter in the radius field depends on the size of your image.
-A radius of 65 is used here.
-Click the OK button.
+A radius of 40 is used here.

 Notice anything different?
 Probably not.
 But what has happened is that the selection has changed slightly so that it's softer on the edges.
 Choose the Select ▸ Inverse menu item.
 This will take the selection and turn it inside out, selecting the areas that weren't selected before, and unselecting the areas that were previously selected.
 Hit the delete key and deselect (⌘D).

 If it turns out you want to change the feather value, you can use Edit ▸ Undo (⌘Z) to undo the last couple of steps.

 Fading Two Images Together